 Interactions between learners or between learners and instructors can differ based on the modality of delivery, and can either happen at the same time, or at different times.

 Synchronous = At the same time.
-The best example of this would be a classroom setting.
-All students and the instructor are gathered together in a room and share a physical space, asking questions of each other working together in real-time, with no delay.
+Examples of this would include a classroom setting, or a real-time video conference.
+All students and the instructor are gathered together in a physical space or online space, asking questions of each other working together in real-time, with no delay.

 Asynchronous = At different times.
 A good example of this would be an online discussion forum.
 An online discussion forum usually doesn’t happen in real-time, meaning questions and responses are not typically responded to in fast succession, but instead it may be hours or days before a response is given.
 As learners are not required to be participating at exactly the same time, this allows for greater flexibility in participation and lends well to learners who are working, have home responsibilities or are in different geographic locations.